AAAAI MOC Activities

-Journal of Allergy and Clinical Immunology and Journal of Allergy and Immunology: In Practice MOC Article Series: CME articles that include "MOC" in the title will qualify; readers must read the article and complete both the post-test and a follow-up assessment 2-3 months later to satisfy the MOC requirement
+Journal of Allergy and Clinical Immunology and Journal of Allergy and Clinical Immunology: In Practice MOC Article Series: CME articles that include "MOC" in the title will qualify; readers must read the article and complete both the post-test and a follow-up assessment 2-3 months later to satisfy the MOC requirement

 MOC Part IV: Improvement in Medical Practice

 AAAAI QCDR for Practice Improvement 2017: Users of the AAAAI Qualified Clinical Data Registry can use their registry data as the basis for a practice improvement activity as well.
 The 2017 QCDR and practice improvement module will be available in Spring 2017.